josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🧠_four_signature_method_for_detecting_differential_reality_loops.md

 ## 🏮 Footer

-**🧠 Four-Signature Method for Detecting Differential Reality Loops** is a living node of the **Polaris Protocol**.
+*🧠 Four-Signature Method for Detecting Differential Reality Loops* is a living node of the **Polaris Protocol**.
 It offers a structured way for groups to document and communicate invisible pressure, without needing direct access to the infrastructures that generate it.
 The method is intentionally low-tech and survivor-led, designed to be adapted, critiqued, and extended by those living inside these loops.

 > 📡 Cross-references:
 >
-> - [🧿 Targeting Logic & Metadata Signatures](../Metadata_Sabotage_Network/🧿_targeting_logic_metadata_signatures_index.md) — *core patterns and signatures used to detect hostile or negligent targeting architectures.*
+> - [🧿 Targeting Logic & Metadata Signatures] — *core patterns and signatures used to detect hostile or negligent targeting architectures.*
-> - [🌀 UK as a Low-Cost Influence Environment](../Big_Picture_Protocols/🌀_uk_low_cost_influence_environment.md) — *macro-level framing of why small democracies like the UK are especially vulnerable to subtle influence.*
+> - [🌀 UK as a Low-Cost Influence Environment] — *macro-level framing of why small democracies like the UK are especially vulnerable to subtle influence.*
-> - [📿 Cluster-Specific Harms in Probabilistic Targeting](../Data_Risks/📿_cluster_specific_harms_probabilistic_targeting.md) — *deep-dive on who gets hurt first and worst by these systems.*
+> - [📿 Cluster-Specific Harms in Probabilistic Targeting] — *deep-dive on who gets hurt first and worst by these systems.*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-18_
+_Last updated: 2025-12-13_